My 28 Days as a Lyft Driver in Las Vegas (Part 1)

 Daily Tally — 13 rides and $146.36 in earnings.

 Day 6 (Feb.
-24) — Another trick I learn is utilizing music to my advantage.
+24) — Another trick I learned is utilizing music to my advantage.
 By this, I mean the music I play inside the car while driving with passengers.

 Other than politics, music is something that divides us the most.
 We don’t listen to people different than ourselves and certainly don’t like their music.
 I plead guilty to this also.